spetlr-org/spetlr/docs/etl/README.md

 ### Example-4

-Here's an example of data raw ingestion without applying any transformations
+Here's an example of data raw ingestion without applying any transformations.

 ```python
 from pyspark.sql import DataFrame